Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 We chose the Bar Casa Marques, a few steps farther along in town, below, over the municipal albergue which looked barely tolerable to my spoiled eyes.
 They have an albergue and also private rooms if desired.

-There are a total of four albergues in Berducedo, all essentially right along the Camino.
-The remaining two are the Albergue Camino Primitivo and the Casa de Aldea Araceli, a manor home, is just south of town, just west of the AS-34.
-Unfortunately, the Albergue Rural Camín Antiguo is closed until further notice (see link for more info).
+There are a total of three albergues in Berducedo, all essentially right along the Camino.
+The remaining one is the Albergue Camino Primitivo.
+There is also the Casa Uria Berducedo a two bedroom home for up to six, and finally, the Casa de Aldea Araceli, a manor home, both just south of town and west of the AS-14.
 Check our map above for their locations.

 While cleaning up in the hotel, I heard cow bells ringing.
 I went to the window to have a look, and as I suspected, a farmer was driving his cows home, through town.